-Preserving the setting and special character of historic towns - Weak to moderate oStrong - The land parcel contains the characteristics of countryside, has no or very development, and is open.
+Preserving the setting and special character of historic towns - Weak to moderate

 However, it is believed the Simister and Bowlee site has been assessed incorrectly a contributions should be strong or strong to moderate.
-The definitions below have bee GM Green Belt Assessment document:
+The definitions below have been GM Green Belt Assessment document:

--To assist in safeguarding the countryside from encroachment

-oModerate - The land parcel contains the characteristics of countryside, has limited development, and is relatively open.
+- -To assist in safeguarding the countryside from encroachment - oStrong The land parcel contains the characteristics of countryside, has no or very development, and is open. - oModerate The land parcel contains the characteristics of countryside, has limited development, and is relatively open. - -Preserving the setting and special character of historic towns - oStrong The parcel plays a major role in the setting and or special character of histor of its physical extent and degree of visibility and/or its significant contribution to special characters.

--Preserving the setting and special character of historic towns oStrong - The parcel plays a major role in the setting and or special character of histor of its physical extent and degree of visibility and/or its significant contribution to spec oModerate - The parcel plays a moderate role in the setting of historic towns in terms extent and degree of visibility and/or its contribution to special character.
+oModerate - The parcel plays a moderate role in the setting of historic towns in term extent and degree of visibility and/or its contribution to special character.

 Several character areas are included in this allocation, such as National Character Area Pennine Fringe, Simister, Slattocks and Heald Green, as well as Fringe Settled Valle Settled Farmlands.
-At paragraph 18.3, the Topic Paper describes the character of the undulating pasture and rough grassland, mature trees, hedgerows, woodland blocks farmsteads etc. These would all be destroyed if the development of this allocation we
+At paragraph 18.3, the Topic Paper describes the character of th undulating pasture and rough grassland, mature trees, hedgerows, woodland blocks farmsteads etc. These would all be destroyed if the development of this allocation we